Continuing Education Activity

 - The RNA polymerase (L)

-HPIVs share similarities in their structural and biological characteristics, but each of them infect people at different ages and cause different symptoms and illnesses.
+HPIVs share similarities in their structural and biological characteristics, but each of them infects people at different ages and causes different symptoms and illnesses.

 The human parainfluenza virus is a community-acquired respiratory pathogen, that has some predisposing factors including: